BBC Radio 4 Extra: Broadcast

 The station is broadcast nationally on digital radio – via the BBC National DAB multiplex – and online via BBC Sounds and other services such as Radioplayer.
 It is also available on a number of digital television platforms; Freeview, Virgin Media, Freesat and Sky.

-The controller of the station is Gwyneth Williams who is answerable to the Radio board in the BBC.
+Until 2019 the controller of the station, who is answerable to the Radio board in the BBC, was Gwyneth Williams.
 BBC Radio 4 Extra is broadcast in stereo on television and online, although many of the older archive programmes were only recorded in mono.
 On DAB, all programmes are broadcast in mono, as the maximum bit rate is only 80 kbps.

 Programming

 Although the current station is a rebranding of Radio 7 and contains a similar mix of archived programming, content has been brought further in line with BBC Radio 4 with new additions based upon their schedule.
 These include extended versions of programmes such as The News Quiz and Desert Island Discs, the broadcast of archived editions of the latter as Desert Island Discs Revisited.
 It has also previously included the addition of the programme Ambridge Extra, a more youth-orientated version of long-running radio soap The Archers, and an extended version of The Now Show.

 Some programming is organised into programme blocks of similar programmes.
 The late night Comedy Club segment broadcasts "two hours of contemporary comedy" most nights of the week and is primarily hosted by Arthur Smith.
 A long-standing segment that remained following the change from Radio 7, it was previously fronted by Alex Riley and Phil Williams.
 Comedy previously available as CDs on the Laughing Stock label is also broadcast.

 Drama is also broadcast, notably in The 7th Dimension segment.
 A long-running segment continued from Radio 7, the block airs speculative fiction, science fiction, fantasy and horror stories presented by Nicholas Briggs.
 The segment contains programmes including Doctor Who audio dramas starring Paul McGann as the Eighth Doctor, as well as programmes imported from overseas including American broadcasts The Twilight Zone and Garrison Keillor's Radio Show as well as Stuart McLean's Vinyl Cafe from Canada.
 The 7th Dimension was originally broadcast daily, but has now been reduced to weekends-only.
 With increasing repeats of old Radio 4 documentaries, interviews and "educational/cultural" programmes, some listeners are concerned that the station's original mandate to provide comedy, drama and entertainment is being increasingly sidelined.